inveniosoftware/docs-invenio-rdm/docs/develop/install_locally.md

 a new virtualenv for the application and many of the files in your project directory have been symlinked inside it.

+**Notes and Known Issues**

+- You may see `SystemError: Parent module 'setuptools' not loaded, cannot perform relative import` at the dependency locking step.
+This depends on your version of `setuptools` (bleeding edge causes this) and can be solved by setting an environment variable: `SETUPTOOLS_USE_DISTUTILS=stdlib`.
+[See more details](https://github.com/pypa/setuptools/blob/17cb9d6bf249cefe653d3bdb712582409035a7db/CHANGES.rst#v5000).
+This sudden upstream change will be addressed more systematically in future releases.

 ## Setup the database, Elasticsearch, Redis and RabbitMQ

 We need to initialize the database, the indices and so on.
 For this, we use